 Andy’s work has been featured in the Smithsonian National Museum of Natural History (as ACGT in Genome: Unlocking Life’s Code), sold at the Museum of Modern Art in New York (as the Dino Pet he invented in 2012) and covered by The New York Times, Wired and Fast Company among many others.

-Andy is currently a Co-Founder and CEO of Urbz, Co-Founder & Chief Marketing Officer at Atlast Food Co. and CMO at Ecovative.
+Andy is currently a Co-Founder and CEO of Urbz, Chief Marketing Officer at Ecovative, and Co-Founder & former CMO at Atlast Food Co.
 The common DNA of these companies is that they’re all using biology to make consumer products.
 The underlying objective is to use biology to both educate consumers and manufacture many of the consumable products society uses.
 Biology is the most sophisticated technology on the planet and it can help us solve some of the world’s largest problems like single-use plastics and factory farming of animals.

 Prior to his current positions, Andy sold BioPop (a company he co-founded in 2013), to Intrexon (now Precigen), a leader in the application of synthetic biology.
 He served as Senior Vice President of Intrexon’s Consumer Product Division where he led a team developing innovative technologies for food, textiles, and cosmetics.